dhruvchopra2003/Recommender_System/README.md

 Dataset Used: TMDB 3000

-To preview the final webapp, you can clone the repo run it using:
+To preview the final webapp, you can clone the repo and run it using:
 ```streamlit run main.py```